Beer in North Korea: Beer culture

 North Korea has a lively beer brewing culture in spite of the country's isolation.

 Beer is not the most popular alcoholic beverage among North Koreans, who generally prefer the Korean liquor soju.
 Consequently, North Korean beer is little known.
 Nevertheless, beer and soju are the two most common alcoholic drinks in the country, with 94.9 per cent of all alcohol consumed (in pure alcohol) being liquor and the remaining 5.1 per cent beer.
 An average North Korean consumes just under a litre of pure alcohol in the form of beer annually.
 Nevertheless, North Koreans are said to "love a beer as much as Europeans or North Americans".
 According to Josh Thomas, an amateur brewer who has toured North Korean breweries:

 "[T]he average Pyongyang man [drinks] beer fairly frequently — at least once a week.
 People in the countryside drink less often, and some never at all.
 Beer culture is still developing; it is mainly men going to a bar after work, drinking a couple of beers."

 In the future, beer drinking is expected to trend among young people in particular.
-North Korean youths have begun to emulate their South Korean counterparts for whom beer and folk music was a youth trend in the 1970s.
+North Korean youths have begun to emulate their South Korean counterparts, for whom beer and folk music were a youth trend in the 1970s.